Skip to content

 No, but it's a strong signal.
 Use it for content that is part of a series (newsletter issues, weekly columns, monthly features).
 For one-off essays, drop the kicker and let the headline take the full vertical space.
 Both variants are available in every generation.

-When should I switch from Magazine to Swiss?
+When Should I Switch from Magazine to Swiss?

 When the content is corporate reportage rather than voicy editorial.
 Annual reports, research papers, formal company posts and analyst-style writing perform better in Swiss — the visual system reads as a corporate publication.
 Personal voice and feature journalism stay in Magazine.

-Editorial weight, generated from the URL
+Editorial Weight, Generated from the URL

 Paste any post URL and get four Magazine-style 1200×630 Open Graph cards in seconds.
 No signup.